 Explores visual expression on a two-dimensional surface.
 Uses oil, acrylic or watercolor paints for spatial development of color, shape and surface.
-Drawing and design experience recommended.
-Prerequisite: ART 131 Drawing I or instructor's approval.
+Required: ART 131 Drawing I or instructor's approval.
+Recommended: Drawing and design experience highly recommended.

 AS: AEROSPACE STUDIES